Le Tonkinois Varnish

 ie one connection to the grey wire, the other connection to the brown/white which is also joined to the grey/red wire.

 Thanks to Sebastien Scannella for helping with information about this controller and some of the documentation.
-The EasyStart Select is a new controller in the UK first seen in 2015.
-The remote sensor is connected to the loom wires as normal.
+The EasyStart Select is a new controller first seen in the UK in 2015.
+The remote sensor is connected to the loom wires, not across the EasyStart terminals, see previous paragraph.